Anglesey beaches

 Porth Padrig

-Near the village of Llanbadrig on Anglesey's north coast, this secluded pebbled cove echoes with tales of Celtic legends.
+Near the village of Llanbadrig, on Ynys Môn's (Anglesey) north coast, this secluded pebbled cove echoes with tales of Celtic legends.
 The crescent-shaped bay is framed by dramatic cliffs, but it’s the inlet’s white quartzite sea stack that most easily identifies Porth Padrig.
 This 'White Lady' is named after Ladi Wen, a ghost known in Welsh folk legend, evoked to warn children against bad behaviour.

 The beach itself is named after St Patrick.
 At the rear of the nearby churchyard, a stone stile leads to St Patrick's cave, where the saint allegedly sheltered after being shipwrecked on Middle Mouse Island.